Background

-The camel through the eye of a needle parable was given by Jesus in 30 A.D. just a short time before his final Passover and death.
+The camel through the eye of a needle parable was given by Jesus in 30 A.D. just a brief time before his final Passover and death.
 His somewhat humorous comparison is mentioned in three of the four gospel accounts (Matthew 19:23 - 26, Mark 10:23 - 27, Luke 18:24 - 27).

 Then Jesus said to His disciples, "Truly I say to you, it is extremely difficult for a rich man to enter into the kingdom of heaven.
 And again I say to you, it is easier for a camel to pass through the eye of a needle than for a rich man to enter into the kingdom of God" (Matthew 19:23 - 24, HBFV).